 Online vs. traditional education: social interaction

-One last area to consider when deciding between online versus traditional education is whether you need a classroom experience that provides face-to-face communication for success.
-Are you someone who needs social interaction from your peers and instructors?
-Or are you someone who thrives in an independent study environment?
+One final area to consider is if you need a classroom experience that provides one-on-one communication for success.
+Do you need interaction from your peers and instructors to succeed?
+Or are you possibly someone who can thrive in an independent study environment?

 Rowan University communications student Brian Kearney enjoys the face-to-face time with other students and instructors.
 “Being in a classroom and engaging with others helps in the learning process, which is something online courses cannot offer,” Kearney says.

 Online education:Interactions with instructors and peers will still happen as an online student.
 It just happens to be through online video instead.
 Learning through online video can help you to focus more on independently learning and your classes may even go quicker without some of the distractions of a traditional classroom education.

 Traditional education:Traditional education is better for those who need face-to-face communication.
 When you don't have direct interactions with your instructors, you may tend to do not as well with the work you already have.
 If this is the case for you, success will come with a traditional education setting.

 Online vs. traditional education: the blended education model